Better than Byron

 "The education board, you mean?
 My cousin is the head of the board, and I often put useful suggestions to him.
 It is his choice whether to act on them or not."

-"But he does – does not he?"
+"But he does – does he not?"

 "Yes.
 He is a very wise man."
 Edgar aimed a smirk at her, and then blew a ring of smoke into the air.
 They looked over the low brick wall, and past the thin layer of trees.
 There was London.
 Not even a faint hum arose from the great cityscape – perhaps the faint knell of St Paul's was heard every hour; but all else was taken in with one sense.
 The dome of St Paul's stuck out from among the parks and buildings and the Tower of London was almost as distinctly visible to the detached onlookers.